Sha0huaZhang/MacWave/README.md

-  list        List installed packages search      Search for a package in the index info        Display detailed information about a package update      Update the package index upgrade     Upgrade an installed package to the latest version doctor      Check your system for missing dependencies
+  list        List installed packages search      Search for a package in the index info        Display detailed information about a package

 Flags:
   -h, --help              Show help for any command